TraxData313/young-earth-faster-void-light-solution/README.md

 This theory proposes that **light travels much faster** through **cosmic voids** — vast, ultra-low-energy-density regions of space, as hinted by real observations `c = 1 / sqrt(R)`

-![Speed of Light vs Energy Density](static/speed_of_light_vs_energy_dencity.png) As R (Ressistance due to energy density) drops in voids, c (the speed of light) shoots out to infinity as the dencity approaches 0 in the voids if we don't invent "dark energy" to stop it
+![Speed of Light vs Energy Density](static/speed_of_light_vs_energy_dencity.png) As R (Ressistance due to energy density) drops in voids, c (the speed of light) shoots out to infinity as the dencity approaches 0 in the voids if we don't invent "dark energy" to stop it.
+This is why we can see very distant objects almost instantly without needing billions of years for the light to reach us.
 | Substance       | Speed of Light (m/s) | Energy Density (J/m³) |
 |----------------|----------------------|------------------------|
 | Vacuum         | 299,792,458          | 6.91 × 10⁻¹⁰           |